MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 Use Windows Admin Center or Windows PowerShell to create the new cluster.
 For detailed information on how to do this, see [Create an Azure Stack HCI cluster using Windows Admin Center](create-cluster.md) and [Create an Azure Stack HCI cluster using Windows PowerShell](create-cluster-powershell.md).

 > [!IMPORTANT]
 > Hyper-V virtual switch (`VMSwitch`) names between clusters must be the same.
 Make sure that virtual switch names created on the destination cluster match those used on the source cluster across all servers.
-This must be verified before you import the VMs.
+Verify the switch names for the same before you import the VMs.

 > [!NOTE]
 > You must register the Azure Stack HCI cluster with Azure before you can create new VMs on it.
 For more information, see [Register with Azure](register-with-azure.md).